Real Bread Campaign

 Society for the Protection of Ancient Buildings has a specialist section for mills, some of which still produce flour

-(National Association of British and Irish Millers) Website provides more information on the UK and Irish milling industries
+NABIM (National Association of British and Irish Millers) Website provides more information on the UK and Irish milling industries, including mills of all sizes

 Starters and other yeast

-Here are just some places to find fresh yeast.
-Several of the books and websites further down this page also give instructions to start your own sourdough starter but if you don't fancy that, some members of the Real Bread community might be willing to help.
-Please let us know if you can add to the following list...
+Here are just some places to find sourdough starters and other types of fresh yeast.* Several of the books and websites further down this page also give instructions to start your own sourdough starter but if you don't fancy that, some supporters of the Real Bread community might be willing to help.

-• Real Bread bakeries - if you ask nicely, a local Real Bread bakery might sell you some fresh yeast or perhaps even some of their precious starter.
+• Real Bread bakeries - If you ask nicely when you're buying a loaf, a local Real Bread bakery might let you buy some fresh yeast or perhaps even some of their precious starter.

 • Courses - If you go on a course that covers sourdoughs, they might well send you home with some starter.

-• Supermarkets - we've received several emails from people who suggest asking a local supermarket with an in-store bakery (one where they bake from scratch, not just a loaf tanning salon) for some.
-Success seems to vary from store to store even within a chain, with different branches quoting different prices and versions of 'company policy.'
+• Supermarkets - We've received many emails from people who suggest asking a local supermarket with an in-store bakery (one where they bake from scratch, not just a loaf tanning salon) for some.
+Success seems to vary from store to store even within a chain, with different branches quoting different prices and versions of 'company policy' and interpretations of the law.**

 • National Collection of Yeast Cultures - The experts on all things yeasty.
 One only for those of you who are very serious after getting hold of a particular strain of yeast and prepared to bulk up from a small sample (which costs consideraby more than a packet from the supermarket) to a useable quantity.